jaysonjphillips/jaysonjphillips/README.md

 So you've ended up on my github profile, eh?
 Guess I'll share a bit more about myself.

 **what do i do**
-- Senior Director of Software Engineering
+- Head of Engineering, @Reading-Reimagined
-- Certified Master Health Coach
+- Certified Master Health Coach (Precision Nutrition L1 and L2)
 - Livestreamer

 **learn**

 **ama**
 @_jjphillips on Twitter.
 Holla at me.

+- 🔭 I’m currently working on
+-- stuff
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...

 <!--
 **jaysonjphillips/jaysonjphillips** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.